COLLEGE OF GRADUATE STUDIES

 Administration of the College of Graduate Studies is the responsibility of the Dean of the College of Graduate Studies.
 The Graduate Council, made up of graduate faculty from departments having graduate programs, assists in establishing policies concerning the graduate school.
 The Dean of the College of Graduate Studies is chair of the Graduate Council and has the authority to act for the administration and the Council within limits of policy.

-Tarleton State University offers the Master of Education degree with majors in Curriculum and Instruction, Educational Administration, Kinesiology, and Counseling; the Master of Arts degree with major fields in English, History, and Political Science; the Master of Science degree with major fields in Agriculture, Agricultural and Consumer Resources, Biology, Counseling Psychology, Educational Psychology, Environmental Science, Human Resource Management, Information Systems, Manufacturing Quality and Leadership, Liberal Studies, Management and Leadership, Mathematics, and Medical Laboratory Science; the Master of Business Administration degree; the Master of Criminal Justice, and the Doctor of Education in Educational Leadership degree.
+Tarleton State University offers the Master of Education degree with majors in Curriculum and Instruction, Educational Administration, Physical Education, and Counseling; the Master of Arts degree with major fields in English, History, and Political Science; the Master of Science degree with major fields in Agriculture, Agricultural Education, Biology, Counseling Psychology, Educational Psychology, Environmental Science, Human Resource Management, Information Systems, Liberal Studies, Management, and Mathematics; the Master of Business Administration degree; and the Master of Criminal Justice degree.

 Admission policies, program requirements, and comprehensive examination procedures for each of these graduate degree programs are specifically described within the appropriate departmental sections that follow.